kreactive/FunctionalJSON/README.md

 let json = try JSONValue(data : jsonData)
 ```
 The input data is parsed using Foundation NSJSONSerialization.<br />
-Parsing option can be passed as initializer parameter :
+Parsing option can be passed as an initializer parameter :
 ```let json = try JSONValue(data: jsonData, options : [.AllowFragments])```

 ### Navigate into the json tree